La Barra de Fran

 What are alternatives to La Barra de Fran in Mexico City?

-For modern Mexican at a higher price point, Pujol and Quintonil are the standard references — both carry stronger award credentials but cost significantly more.
-Rosetta is worth considering if you want European-influenced cooking with a local sourcing emphasis.
+For modern Mexican at a higher price point, Pujol and Quintonil are the standard references; both carry stronger award credentials but cost significantly more.
+Rosetta works if you want European-influenced cooking with a local sourcing emphasis.
 Em and Lorea are closer in format to a bar-forward, mid-range dinner if that's the dynamic you're after at La Barra de Fran.

 Is La Barra de Fran good for a special occasion?